npodonnell/probabilistic-recursive-gossip/README.tex.md

 ## 1.1.
 Logarithmic Modular Distance

-Next we define the logarithmic modular distance funtion, or logdist.
-This is nothing but the base-2 logarithm of the value of moddist.
-Note that logdist is undefined if x = y.
+Next we define the logarithmic modular distance funtion, $logdist$.
+This is nothing but the base-2 logarithm of the value of $moddist$.
+Note that $logdist$ is undefined if $x = y$.

 $$
 logdist(x, y) = log_2 moddist(x, y), x \ne y